Did you pass the UP College Admission Test (UPCAT)? If yes, congratulations because you will soon become a true Iskolar ng Bayan!

 |Year||No. of UPCAT Passers||No. of Applicants||UPCAT Passing Rate|

 The table above is interesting for a number of reasons.

-Three, UP had two years of erratic number of applicants, qualifiers, and passing rates during the years 2016 and 2017.
-As can be seen in the table above, UP received a total of 5,000 to 6,000 applications during those two years — sharp declines from the 88,554 applications just a year before, in 2015.
+Three, UP had two years of erratic number of applicants, passers, and passing rates during the years 2016 and 2017.
+From the table above, UP received a total of 5,000 to 6,000 applications during those two years — sharp declines from the 88,554 applications just a year before, in 2015.

-The number of admitted students were also small — 1,558 in 2016 and 1,591 in 2017 — way, way below the historical average of 15,000 admitted students from previous years.
-With a small number of admitted students divided by the much, much smaller number of applications, the UPCAT passing rate in 2016 and 2017 rose to 30.9% and 26.4%, respectively — clearly an aberration from the normal average of 15-16%.
+The number of qualifiers were also small — only 1,558 in 2016 and 1,591 in 2017 — way, way below the historical average of 15,000 admitted students every year.
+With a small number of admitted students divided by the much, much smaller number of applications, the UPCAT passing rate in 2016 and 2017 rose to 30.9% and 26.4%, respectively — clearly an aberration from the usual average of 15-16%.

 These erratic years were a product of the K-12 senior high school transition implemented by the Department of Education (DepEd), which saw UPCAT applicants come only from a handful of schools that were previously given approval by the DepEd to implement K-12 transition programs.

 Because of this K-12 transition policy, thousands of secondary schools, including most public high schools in the country, had to retain their students for two additional years, in 2016 and in 2017, so that students can take Grade 11 and Grade 12 prior to high school graduation.

 Because of this, a staggering 99% of UPCAT passers in 2016 came exclusively from private schools, as reported by ABS-CBN.
 Out of the 1,558 applicants who passed the UPCAT, only seven (7) — yes, just seven! — were from public high schools in the Philippines.
 The rest of UPCAT passers, totaling 1,551, were graduates of private high schools.